DeltaTecs/Zapper/README.md

 Zapper is a short single player 2d space shooter.
 It is meant to entertain the player for about 30 min.
 Little bit like a Rogue-Like:
 - Loosing everything after death
+- But a score can be saved
 - Restarting in first Level
 - Shops
 - Upgrades

+Game-Launguage is english.
+Code is commented in german.